umarhassan-mitodl/7.341-spring-2018/content/pages/syllabus.md

 Field Trip
 ----------

-Students will visit {{% resource_link "65f4c142-c3f5-4a4b-b862-d4df8a00c314" "Gingko Bioworks" %}}, a company that is at the forefront of designing and building microbes for diverse applications.
+Students will visit [Gingko Bioworks](https://www.ginkgobioworks.com/foundries/), a company that is at the forefront of designing and building microbes for diverse applications.

 Assignments
 -----------